Qabel/qabel-desktop/README.md

 ### all-in-one build

 travis uses the build.sh. it starts the required servers, runs the tests and stops the servers afterwards.

+## running Qabel Desktop

+A simple `./gradlew run` does not work.
+Use `./gradlew distZip` instead, unzip it and copy the curve library file (e.g. `qabel-core/build/binaries/curve25519SharedLibrary/osx_amd64/libcurve25519.dylib`) into the libs folder of the unzipped dist file prior to running the application.